-Originally founded in 1985, our Company has grown into a recognized leader in providing temperature control systems to the global semiconductor industry.
+Originally founded in 1985, Noah Precision has grown into a recognized leader in providing temperature control systems to the global semiconductor industry.

-Today, Noah Precision, LLC is a privately held, employee owned and managed company.
-We are guided in our belief that prosperity in this competitive industry stems from providing customers with highly engineered new products and world class customer service.
+Today, Lauda-Noah, LP is guided in our belief that prosperity in this competitive industry stems from providing customers with highly engineered new products and world class customer service.